angular/angularfire/README.md

 }
 ```

-### FirebaseObservable
+### FirebaseListObservable

-Subclass of `rxjs/Observable` with instance methods for updating Firebase
+Subclass of rxjs `Observable` which also has methods for updating
-data.
-Typically this is instantiated by the AngularFire library, not by end
-users.
+list-like Firebase data.

 type: `class`